Whether you’re a fan or a musician, here’s our rundown on some of the best jazz clubs in Paris.

-France has played an important part in jazz history, welcoming all sorts of legendary musicians over the years.
+The French jazz scene has played an important part in the music’s history, welcoming all sorts of legendary musicians over the years.
 Some came to play at the many festivals that take place in the summer, whilst others – like Miles Davis & Chet Baker – ended up staying for extended periods.

 But aside from all that great history, there’s a vibrant and happening jazz scene today in France, with many international artists and local musicians of all styles playing there.